 Should I translate my website?
 That’s a question many business owners ask themselves.

 For good reason.
 The Internet is bringing the world together.
-In an increasingly international business environment, offering your website in other languages can be a worthy business strategy.
+In an increasingly international business environment, translating your website in other languages can be a worthy business strategy.

 English has long dominated the World Wide Web.
 Still does.
 As of the moment of this writing, the English languages makes up a little more than 26 percent of the Internet.
 That means, if your site is in that particular language, it appeals to the majority of online users out there.

-In short, everyone who is doing business on the net (and who isn’t these days?) should consider serving their site in more than one language.
+In short, everyone who is doing business on the net (and who isn’t these days?) should consider translating their website into more than one language.

 However, for some types of businesses it makes even more sense than for others.
-For that reason, in this article we want to look at a number of businesses for which translating their website is not just optional but pretty much par for the course.
+For that reason, in this article we want to look at a number of businesses for which translating their website is not just optional but pretty much a necessity.
 Is yours one of them?
 Find out below.

 So, without further ado, here are six types of businesses who can greatly profit from having a multilingual website.